-5.2.6 Tobacco: A student shall not possess, use, sell, distribute, or possess with intent to distribute tobacco products or tobacco product substitutes (e.g., tobacco look-alikes, such as BaccOff), cigarette look-alikes (e.g., electronic cigarettes), hookahs and hookah look-alikes (e.g. electronic hookahs) is prohibited.
+5.2.6 Tobacco: A student shall not possess, use, sell, buy, receive, distribute, or possess with intent to distribute tobacco products or tobacco product substitutes (e.g., tobacco look-alikes, such as BaccOff), cigarette look-alikes (e.g., electronic cigarettes), hookahs and hookah look-alikes (e.g. electronic hookahs) is prohibited.
 Depending on age of student, level of severity or repetition, the administrator may utilize interventions, supports, and Level 1-2 disciplinary responses for this offense.
-(See sections 4.1 - 4.2, 4.4).